Futurecredit/futurecredit/README.md

         stop_loss_price = current_price * (1 - trail_percentage)
         return stop_loss_price
 4. Smart Contract Interaction:
-The bot interacts with Ethereum-based smart contracts to execute trades.
-It signs transactions and sends them to the Ethereum network using Web3.py.
+The bot interacts with Solana-based smart contracts to execute trades.
+It signs transactions and sends them to the Solana network using Web3.py.

 python
 复制代码